jr0senblum/jc/README.md

 ### Searializable Cache Functions (jc_s)
-Identical to the Create and Evict family of functions aboce, except:
+Identical to the Create and Evict family of functions above, except:
 * Additional sequence parameter which is expected to be a monotonically increcing integer (with respect to a given Map) which is used to disalow "out of sequence" operations